zackevans/Aeroponics-for-Africa/README.md

 # Aeroponics-for-Africa
-This project aims to bring aeroponic farming to Kenya
+This project aims to bring aeroponic farming to Kenya.
+An afforable enegry-efficent water-efficent device wil be deployed by the end of 2017.